gregory-ledenev/My-Portfolio/README.md

 complicated to retype URL, open route in mobile Google Map, or store an image on your iPad or iPhone, myPhoneDesktop greatly streamlines your workflow.

-Use Desktop client which tightly integrates with your OS (Windows, Mac OSX or Linux) and provides such handy features like Drag & Drop, global shortcuts like Cmd+C+C and plugin's to popular applications like LaunchBar or Apple Address Book.
+Use Desktop client, which tightly integrates with your OS (Windows, Mac OS or Linux) and provides such handy features like Drag & Drop, global shortcuts like Cmd+C+C and plugin's to popular applications like LaunchBar or Apple Address Book.

-If you are on-the-go or not at your own computer (Hotel, Internet Cafe or Local Library), you can use convenient and full-featured myPhoneDesktop Web Client that works in numerous browsers.
+If you are on-the-go or not at your own computer (Hotel, Internet Cafe or Local Library), you can use a convenient and full-featured myPhoneDesktop Web Client that works in numerous browsers.
 You can also use myPhoneDesktop Bookmarklet and send any content from any Webpage to your iPhone/iPod touch with ease!
-See something you like while browsing Web?
+See something you like while browsing the Web?
 Select it and click the "Send to myPhoneDesktop" Bookmarklet then check your iPhone to receive selected content.

-Business users would appreciate seamless integration with SalesForce, which provides ability to Call and SMS to Leads, Accounts and Contacts using iPhone.
+Business users would appreciate seamless integration with SalesForce, which provides an ability to Call and SMS to Leads, Accounts and Contacts using iPhone.

 ## InstaTodo

 <img src="InstaTodo/collage.jpg" style="display: block; margin-left: auto; margin-right: auto; width: 400px;"/>

 InstaTodo - the only ToDo app with templates.
 Templates make InstaTodo special!
-InstaTodo adds customized Template to sophisticated to-do list to save time and make life easier.
+InstaTodo adds customized Templates to sophisticated to-do list to save time and make life easier.
 Reusable Templates help you easily create task or to-do list knowing that no critical steps have been forgotten.

 There’s no need to reinvent the wheel each time you pack a suitcase for a business trip, or go to the grocery store to buy supplies for your annual family BBQ.